 Start an asynchronous send.

-template< typename ConstBufferSequence, typename WriteHandler> void-or-deduced async_send_to( const ConstBufferSequence & buffers, const endpoint_type & destination, WriteHandler && handler);
+template< typename ConstBufferSequence, typename WriteHandler = DEFAULT> DEDUCED async_send_to( const ConstBufferSequence & buffers, const endpoint_type & destination, WriteHandler && handler = DEFAULT);

-This function is used to asynchronously send raw data to the specified remote endpoint.
+This function is used to asynchronously send a datagram to the specified remote endpoint.
 The function call always returns immediately.

 One or more data buffers to be sent to the remote endpoint.
 Although the buffers object may be copied as necessary, ownership of the underlying memory blocks is retained by the caller, which must guarantee that they remain valid until the handler is called.